gcangemi1997-coder/Counter_JS/README.md

 # Counter JS

-A simple interactive counter web app built with vanilla JavaScript, HTML, and SCSS.
+A simple interactive counter web app built with vanilla JavaScript, HTML, and SCSS.Counter JS is a simple and responsive web application that allows users to increment, decrement, and reset a counter value.
+Users can also save the current value and display it separately.
+The app is built with vanilla JavaScript, using dynamic DOM manipulation, and styled with SCSS for a clean and modern look.
+The project is fully responsive across mobile, tablet, and desktop devices.

 ## 🚀 Live Demo